nhantran2642/Intern_NhanTran/README.md

     * common: Define constant variables.
     * enums: Define enum classes for selections in AUT.
     * models: Define objects.
-    * pages: Define all elements and method using into each page.
+    * pages: Define all elements and methods used on each page.
-    * utils: Define wrapper classes of control in AUT, helper classes, management classes(Logger, Driver, File Reader).
+    * utils: Define wrapper classes of control in AUT, helper classes, and management classes(Logger, Driver, File Reader).
-* **src/main/resources**: Contains files for running grid and json file which storing data for test.
+* **src/main/resources**: Contains files for running grid and JSON file storing data for test.
 * **src/test/java**: Contains test code.
     * base: Test base class
     * chapter10: Test cases.
-    * listeners: TestNG listeners uses for repoting.
+    * listeners: TestNG listeners are used for reporting.
 * **src/test/src**: Contains .xml file for TestNG and Log4j configuration.

-### TEST RUNNING
+### RUNNING TESTS
 There are 2 ways to run this project:

 1. Run on local

 * Go to the configuration file of TestNG in path ```src\test\java\src\testng.xml``` and change the value of the parameter **environment** to *"local"*.

-* Select test cases you want to run in this file.
+* Select the test cases you want to run in this file.

 * Right click anywhere on file ```testng.xml``` and select ```Run '\src\test\java\src\testng.xml'``` to run test scripts.